rakan-code-beginner/rakan-code-beginner/README.md

 - 👋 Hi, I’m @rakan im a beginner
-- 👀 I’m interested in game dev and c# unity
+- 👀 I’m interested in game dev and python
-- 🌱 I’m currently learning c# on youtube
+- 🌱 I’m currently learning c# on youtube and starting to take online pyhon classes
 - 📫 How to reach me discord:rakan#8690

 <!---